apache/derby/maven2/README.txt

  b) Specify required information for one or all of the following sub-steps.
     To successfully generate and deploy release artifacts, all of these must be specified:

-      - The Derby release version, which must be specified in all POMs.
+      - The Derby release version.
+        The version must be specified in all POMs.
+Compile and execute the Java program SetDerbyVersion, found in the 'maven2' directory, i.e.: javac SetDerbyVersion && java -cp .
+SetDerbyVersion

-        Compile and execute the Java program SetDerbyVersion, i.e.: javac SetDerbyVersion && java -cp .
-SetDerbyVersion Alternatively, use search and replace (i.e. Perl or sed) - make sure you don't replace version tags that aren't supposed to modified.
+        Alternatively, use search and replace (i.e. Perl or sed) - make sure you don't replace version tags that aren't supposed to be modified.
         Make sure you diff the POMs to verify the changes.
         Note that the Java program performs some extra sanity checks.

       - Passphrase for your GPG signing key.
         Required for step (c) and (d).
 See the top-level POM for details, brief instructions in (c).

       - User credentials for deployment.
         Required for step (d).
 Several options for how to configure Maven seem to exist, but only one of them has been reported to work for most scenarios.
 If your system doesn't have executables called 'ssh' and 'scp', then please figure out how to successfully specify alternative executables...

         The local username will be used when accessing the Apache server using the external SSH commands.
 If your local username isn't the same as